Benjamin Fung

 Benjamin Fung is a Hong Kong-born Canadian computer scientist.
-Fung holds the positions of Canada Research Chair in Data Mining for Cybersecurity and Full Professor in the School of Information Studies at McGill University.
+He is a full professor in the School of Information Studies at McGill University, and was a Canada Research Chair in Data Mining for Cybersecurity from 2015 to 2025.
 His research focuses on developing data mining and machine learning methods in the areas of cyber security, data privacy, malware analysis, and authorship analysis.

-Biography
+Education

-Fung was born in Hong Kong in the 1970s.
-He received his B.Sc.
+Fung received his B.Sc.
 (1999), M.Sc.
-(2003), and Ph.D.
-(2007) degrees in computing science from Simon Fraser University in Canada, and his designation of Professional Engineer (P.Eng.) in Ontario in 2009.
+(2003) and Ph.D.
+(2007) degrees in computing science from Simon Fraser University in Canada, and was designated a Professional Engineer (P.Eng.) in Ontario in 2009.